 I call Felix.
 He is busy but says to come by after school.
 He can use us at the store.
 He is now working out of a warehouse, doing mail order.
 He tells Jack not to wash our soiled briefs.
 He is so crassly commercial.

 After school, I tell Grant that he needs to check out our ‘hood.
-He’ll be back in time for the last bus as we had band practice at 5.
+He’ll be back in time for the last bus as we have band practice at 5.
 He says Clyde’s brother will pick them up at Michael’s.
 We ride our bikes and meet them at the Grove bus stop.
 We show them where Out & Proud is.
 When the four of us arrive, we were greeted as heroes by the kids at the annex.
 Dave and Jazz are there acting as DJs for the sock hop.
 Clyde complains that they are all so young.
 We go into the store, where all the pre-teen girls are picking out clothes for their boyfriends.
 Phillip is in charge again.

 “Hey, boyfriend,” I call out to him